by John Clayson

 - on the Down side, the carriage shed and sidings;

-- also on the Down side the locomotive shed - then of modest size but increasingly busy and congested.
+- also on the Down side the locomotive shed - then of modest size but expanding to meet the needs of growing traffic on the main line and the branches.

-In its first configuration the box had 35 levers and it worked the Main lines northward to Grantham Junction box, at the convergence of the line from Nottingham about ¾ mile north of the station, and southward to Grantham Yard box situated at the south end of the passenger station.
+In its first configuration the box had 35 levers.
+It worked the Main lines north to Grantham Junction box, at the convergence of the line from Nottingham about ¾ mile north of the station, and south to Grantham Yard box situated at the south end of the passenger station.

 In 1881 the GNR relocated the junction of the Main lines with the Nottingham lines from Grantham Junction to the north end of the station.
 This involved extending the Nottingham lines parallel with the Main lines from the former Grantham Junction to south of Harlaxton Road, widening the embankment and bridges from two tracks to four.
 On 24th April 1881 a new signal box at Grantham North was opened with 70 levers, of which 17 were spare in anticipation of further expansion.